 Difficult to make the bed

 Beyond suffering the relatively harmless embarrassment of waking up in a puddle, overheating during the night can cause you to wake more frequently.
-This reduces the quality of your sleep and can potentially lead to psychiatric or cognitive disorders.
-Scary!
-Mostly, it’s just uncomfortable, though—particularly when you’re trying to fall asleep.
+This can be uncomfortable, particularly when you’re trying to fall asleep.

 Sleeping between cooling sheets like the SHEEX Experience Sheet Set is a way to stack the odds in your favor.
 We, the absolute hottest of sleepers, put the fitted sheet, flat sheet, and two pillowcases through five days on a king-sized memory foam mattress to test their performance, plus a couple of washes to test their durability.
 Read on to see if they’re cool with us.

 Crispy, cool hotel linens these are not.
 If you dipped a toe into the t-shirt sheet trend that started in the ’90s (hey, even Oprah loved them back then), then you’ll be familiar with the pros and cons of a knitted sheet: They can be very soft and cozy; their claustrophobic drape ensures that every bit of them will be touching every bit of you at all times.

 With the SHEEX performance fabric, multiply these quirks times the sensation of sleeping inside a giant workout shirt.
 The fabric is a four-way stretch knit made from 86 percent polyester and 14 percent spandex, a combination that is probably going to be pretty polarizing.
 Some people love slinky, slippery tech fabric against their skin, and this one is indeed cool to the touch.
 We prefer natural fiber, though, so predominantly polyester sheets are a tough sell for us.